You want to buy real estate?

 The property that is to be bought or sold must be discernibly indicated in the contract.
 It must be clear to both parties what is meant.
 Usually, the content of the entry in the land registry is entered here.
 At least the encumbrances and obligations mentioned there, for example builder’s liens, notes, easements, etc. should be mentioned.

 The purchase price should be listed as a total amount or at least as an identifiable amount.
 Identifiable means that the price has been determined based on a formula, an index, or an estimate of the market value, for example.

 Usually, the purchase agreement first shows the amounts that have been issued by banks as mortgages.
+It can be agreed that the buyer becomes the new mortgage debtor instead of the seller.
 This practice is known as replacement of mortgage notes.